aedera/ggn/README.md

 The figure below shows that the use of the proposed low-rank approximation reduces significantly the loss values in comparison to the spherical and diagonal approximations, which are commonly used by existing node representations.
-Here, the lower the loss values are, the better the node embeddings are capturing graph features.
+Here, the lower the loss values are, the better graph features are encoded by the node embeddings.
+These results show the modeling benefits of using the low-rank representation.

 <p align="center">
   <img src="assets/Fig2_loss_analysis.jpg" alt="gGN loss curves" height="300"/>